Gun laws in California: SB 1327

 On December 19, 2022, Judge Roger Benitez declared the fee-shifting provision of SB 1327 unconstitutional.
 Gavin Newsom, who originally criticized Benitez for his pre-Bruen ruling in the assault weapons ban challenge Miller v.
 Bonta (which is the same name as one of the cases challenging the fee-shifting provision), thanked Benitez for striking the fee-shifting provision down.

+On June 5, 2023, Judge Roger Benitez ordered Bonta and Newsom to pay the plaintiffs $556,957.66 in legal fees.